-Claiborne was a ferry town and the majority of the residents worked for the ferry company.
-It was also home to one of the stops on the now defunct Baltimore Chesapeake and Atlantic Railroad that would take passengers from Baltimore to Ocean City.
+Claiborne was a ferry town, and the majority of the residents worked for the ferry company.
+It also was home to one of the stops on the now defunct Baltimore Chesapeake and Atlantic Railroad that would take passengers from Baltimore to Ocean City.

-Claiborne was a hub of activity during Margaret Bryan’s youth.
+Claiborne was a hub of activity during Bryan’s youth.
 Visitors came from the western shore to vacation, and Eastern Shore residents took the ferry to travel to Annapolis and Baltimore for shopping in the big department stores and other outings.
 It was a one-and-a-half-hour ride to Annapolis and then another hour trip to Baltimore by car, trolley or bus.

-Margaret loved to ride the ferry with her father and keenly remembers being served the world’s best hot dogs and the world’s worst coffee on her trips across the Bay.
+Bryan loved to ride the ferry with her father and keenly remembers being served the world’s best hot dogs and the world’s worst coffee on her trips across the Bay.

-As it is today, the Eastern Shore was a tourist destination and visitors would come for the summer season and stay in hotels and boarding houses like the Wade’s Point Inn in McDaniel which is still in operation.
+As it is today, the Eastern Shore was a tourist destination and visitors would come for the summer season and stay in hotels and boarding houses like the Wade’s Point Inn in McDaniel, which is still in operation.
 Some would stay in Talbot County, and others would go on to the Maryland and Delaware beaches.

-The village of Claiborne was a close-knit community and the children “made their own fun” riding their bikes, swimming in the river, boating, sailing and going to the movies in St. Michaels to enjoy the air conditioning during the summer heat.
+The village of Claiborne was a close-knit community, and the children “made their own fun” riding their bikes, swimming in the river, boating, sailing and going to the movies in St. Michaels to enjoy the air conditioning during the summer heat.
 The Miles River Yacht Club was the primary social center for Bay Hundred families.

 Bryan said she’s been struck by the growth of Easton and how much easier it is to travel around the Eastern Shore.
 When she was growing up in the Bay Hundred area, it was easier to take the ferry to Annapolis or Baltimore to shop rather than travel to Easton.